LoopKit/loopdocs/docs/browser/phone-install.md

     * This is only for the `default` branch, typically `main`
 * Build the app at least once a month and upload it to *TestFlight*

+> These automatic actions happen on schedule, but starting May 2025, you may find your build action disabled by *GitHub*.
+(Might happen every 60 days.)
+In that case, no build actually happens, no warning email is sent and a green checkmark (&#x2705;) appears beside a very short build action in which the actual build was skipped.
+>
+> * Refer to [What Manual Action is Required?](automatic.md#what-manual-action-is-required){: target="_blank" }

 Unless you make the recommended one-time change to [Disable Automatic Install from *TestFlight*](#disable-automatic-install-from-testflight), the default setting for each app found in *TestFlight* is to:

 * Install each new build from *TestFlight* on the phone as soon as it is detected